 You could also choose the Show as separate rows option instead.
 This will display each variation on its own row within the table.

 In this dropdown menu, select Button and checkbox.
 This will make a simple checkbox appear next to each Add to Cart button.
-Customers will now be able to select all the products they want, and add them to the cart simultaneously.
-This is a great option for a WooCommerce bulk order form or wholesale order form.
+Customers will now be able to select all the products they want and add them to the cart simultaneously.
+This is a great option for a WooCommerce bulk order form or WooCommerce wholesale store order form.

 You can also choose how to handle variable products in this section.